tmpr/tmpr.github.io/zola/content/cv.md

 <summary><strong>MSc Logic and Computation</strong>, TU Wien, <i>October 2023 - ongoing</i></summary>

-At TU Wien, I am primarily exploring the tractability and/or inherent difficulty of certain problems.
-Some of my favorite courses were <a href="https://www.fib.upc.edu/en/studies/masters/master-innovation-and-research-informatics/curriculum/syllabus/MASD-MAI"> Algorithmic Social Choice </a>, <a href="https://www.fib.upc.edu/en/studies/masters/master-innovation-and-research-informatics/curriculum/syllabus/MASD-MAI"> Algorithmic Meta Theorems</a>, <a href="https://www.fib.upc.edu/en/studies/masters/master-innovation-and-research-informatics/curriculum/syllabus/MASD-MAI"> Logic and Computability</a> and <a href="https://www.fib.upc.edu/en/studies/masters/master-innovation-and-research-informatics/curriculum/syllabus/MASD-MAI"> Algorithmics</a>.
+At TU Wien, I am taking courses primarily concerned with the tractability and/or inherent difficulty of certain problems.
+Some of my favorite courses were <a href="https://www.fib.upc.edu/en/studies/masters/master-innovation-and-research-informatics/curriculum/syllabus/MASD-MAI">Algorithmic Social Choice</a>, <a href="https://www.fib.upc.edu/en/studies/masters/master-innovation-and-research-informatics/curriculum/syllabus/MASD-MAI"> Algorithmic Meta Theorems</a>, <a href="https://www.fib.upc.edu/en/studies/masters/master-innovation-and-research-informatics/curriculum/syllabus/MASD-MAI">Logic and Computability</a> and <a href="https://www.fib.upc.edu/en/studies/masters/master-innovation-and-research-informatics/curriculum/syllabus/MASD-MAI">Algorithmics</a>.

 Considering my current GPA of 1.4 (on a scale of one to five), I am on my way to graduate with distinction.